 - You don’t have to have great credit to quality for a third-party provider, but you typically do to get a merchant account.

 - Chargebacks are common with third-party providers when dealing with online customers because consumers will see the name of the credit card processor rather than your company name.
 It’s a good idea to make sure the customer understands that during the checkout phase.

 One study showed that online merchants who offered multiple payment options converted 72 percent of visitors, in comparison to 60 percent by those who only offered one way to pay.
-To expand your online payment options, look to a provider like QuickBooks Payments, which allows you to accept e-checks and ACH bank transfers.
+To expand your online payment options, look to a provider like QuickBooks Payments, which allows you to accept e-checks and completely free ACH bank transfers.

 If you own a service business or one that requires you to be on the go, then you’ll need the ability to accept payments wherever you meet your customers.
 And today’s consumers expect that.
 In 2012, 250.6 million mobile payments were made by consumers.
 Here’s what you need to know to get started.